ShafayetAhmad/DSA_Practice/README.md

 Contributions to this repository are welcome!
 If you have any ideas, suggestions, or want to add new algorithms or improve existing ones, please open an issue or submit a pull request.
 Together, we can make this repository a valuable resource for practicing data structures and algorithms.

+Also, Create a dedicated folder using your unique username to store your solutions in each practice folder.
+Once you have successfully solved at least five problems, it's time to showcase your progress by submitting a pull request.
+Don't forget to provide helpful comments for each solution, explaining your thought process and approach.
+This way, you can not only track your own growth but also share your achievements with others in a meaningful way.

 ## License

 This project is licensed under the [MIT License](LICENSE).